 .
 The mean of the residuals is not zero; because of PSF mismatches, one image will typically be slightly brighter than the other over a portion of the field.
 The pixel-to-pixel residuals can be more than 10 times greater than the median level (Figure 6.13

 ).
 Note that these profiles would be worse if there were color differences between the target and reference PSFs.

 Objects that were observed in the coronagraphic mode but not placed behind an occulting spot had PSFs that were defined by the Lyot stop.
-Because the Lyot stop effectively reduced the diameter of the telescope and introduces larger obscurations, this “off-spot” PSF was wider than normal, with more power in the wings and diffraction spikes (Figure 6.14
+Because the Lyot stop effectively reduced the diameter of the telescope and introduced larger obscurations, this “off-spot” PSF was wider than normal, with more power in the wings and diffraction spikes (Figure 6.14

-can be used to compute off-spot PSFs.
+may have been used to compute off-spot PSFs.